 Is your brand perpetuating value or is it important to what people care about?

-Over the last couple of decades consumer behavior has evolved, and now traditional marketing techniques are no longer seeing results.
+Over the last couple of decades, consumer behavior has evolved, and now traditional marketing techniques are no longer seeing results.
 With convention out the door – businesses are having to shift how and what they are communicating to their customers.

 On the other hand, inauthenticity can be detrimental to a brand.
 For example, when United Airlines publicly responded to the passenger being dragged off – the corporation came out with two different messages within 24 hours, the messages contradicted one another.
-Not only did this result in public confusion, its hypocrisy created a distrust among the public.
+Not only did this result in public confusion, it's hypocrisy created distrust among the public.